What You’ll Learn

 You might find that you’re willing to accept slightly higher monthly payments for the chance to buy a house sooner.
 You may realize that buying a less expensive home can stretch your down payment further and reduce your monthly payments.
 Or you may decide it’s worth waiting a bit longer to save more before you buy your first home.

 As a first time buyer, there are plenty of home financing options that can help make homeownership a reality.
 Make sure you research your loan options thoroughly to understand the associated costs that comes with minimum down payment amounts.
+And use our free mortgage calculator to estimate the monthly cost of any home, based on how much you put down.

 There’s a first time for everything